HursleyBooks/merdone/house-heathcotes/hursley-park-house-1821-1902.md

 The best descriptions of the inside of Hursley
-Park House come from nineteenth century biographies in which several writers speak of
+Park House come from nineteenth century biographies in which several writers speak of the house as being ‘Well lit’, ‘unostentatious’,
+‘warm and comfortable’, and having ‘an atmosphere that was happy and stable’.
+Published descriptions of the reception rooms are vague, but they do convey a feeling of comfort and warmth: they mention the warm oak panelling, the many paintings (many still surviving in the ownership of the present tenth baronet), and the open ﬁres held in elegant andirons.
+In accounts of the library, several writers refer to the ‘many books bound in Hursley green’.

+Each floor continued to perform the same broad functions as before, except that the state bedrooms and dressing room were now on the south side of the ﬁrst ﬂoor along with other principal bedrooms.
+The photograph of the ﬁrst ﬂoor gallery on page 44, taken in
+1901, shows many of the Heathcote furnishings including an Italian harpsichord of 1721 featured in one of the family paintings.
+No structural changes are recorded for the second floor.
+The house existed in this form from about 1821 until it was enlarged in
+1902\.
+The present day excellence of the library and other original ﬁttings speak well of the original craftsmanship and quality of materials.